Style and fashion in the 1920’s: hats27th March 2019

-Here you’ll find some background on the book I am currently engaged in researching.
-It is very early days and by the time I am confident that I know enough to start the actual writing of the novel (as opposed to the planning and world-building) there should be a pretty comprehensive account of my research process tucked under this category.
-I will be interested to thumb through it myself.

-Novels set in Spain, Cuba, and Argentina need to be vibrant with atmosphere if the different dances are to represent the passion of the people.
-And this is especially crucial when the stories all take place in the 1920s.
-Here you can read about the background to the first two books.
-Visit my current research category for a sneaky peek into how I am going about growing the world of book three in the quartet.

-Some of the things that have, somewhere along the road of life, gone into making me tick.

-I can’t visit the world my characters inhabit because it no longer exists.
-But my job is to make it feel as though it does to the reader and bring it alive in their imagination.
-Here are some pieces about my research sources and techniques, and my trials and tribulations in my quest to get it right.
-You might also like to flick the pages of my media scrapbook for some articles on the real world behind the May Keaps series or peruse my pieces on the writing of the books.

-I base my research on the legacy of what people said and wrote about their thoughts and experiences, loves and loss, hopes and dreams, as much as I can.
-And through my characters I do my very best to honour their lives because, without them, my books could never be written.
-Here are some pieces exploring the riches to be unearthed amongst the annals of oral history.
+Style and fashion in the 1920’s: hats27th March 2019 > > Here you’ll find some background on the book I am currently engaged in > researching.
+It is very early days and by the time I am confident that I know > enough to start the actual writing of the novel (as opposed to the planning and > world-building) there should be a pretty comprehensive account of my research > process tucked under this category.
+I will be interested to thumb through it > myself. > > Novels set in Spain, Cuba, and Argentina need to be vibrant with atmosphere if > the different dances are to represent the passion of the people.
+And this is > especially crucial when the stories all take place in the 1920s.
+Here you can > read about the background to the first two books.
+Visit my current research > category for a sneaky peek into how I am going about growing the world of book > three in the quartet. > > Some of the things that have, somewhere along the road of life, gone into making > me tick. > > I can’t visit the world my characters inhabit because it no longer exists.
+But > my job is to make it feel as though it does and bring it alive in the reader’s > imagination.
+Here are some pieces about my research sources and techniques, and > my trials and tribulations in my quest to get it right.
+You might also like to > flick the pages of my media scrapbook for some articles on the real world behind > the May Keaps series or peruse my pieces on the writing of the books. > > I base my research on the legacy of what people said and wrote about their > thoughts and experiences, loves and loss, hopes and dreams, as much as I can. > And through my characters I do my very best to honour their lives because, > without them, my books could never be written.
+Here are some pieces exploring > the riches to be unearthed amongst the annals of oral history.